-A 0% APR can be good for your credit because it makes it easier to pay back debt.
+A 0% APR is good for your credit if you take advantage of the introductory period to pay off your debt in full.
 While credit card APRs don't directly affect your credit scores, you can bring down a large balance faster if you don't have to pay interest, which will ultimately help your credit score.
 Using a 0% APR credit card irresponsibly, however, can have the opposite effect.

 With a 0% APR credit card, you don't pay any interest on new purchases and/or balance transfers for a certain amount of time.
 The average length of 0% interest is 12 months on purchases and 12 months on balance transfers.
 A 0% APR credit card can have a positive effect on your credit, but it all comes down to how you use it.

-Tips for Building Good Credit with a 0% APR Credit Card
+Things to Consider When Building Credit with a 0% APR Credit Card

 How 0% Loans Affect Your Credit